-Discovering you have pests in your house can feel like the last straw for homeowners, especially since you have to live in the house while waiting for the problem to be corrected.
+Discovering pests in the home can feel like the last straw for homeowners and renters, especially since they have to live in the house while waiting for the problem to be corrected.
 For some people, this can lead to stress and sleeplessness, making the whole process more challenging to manage.
-Understanding the options should help.
+Understanding the options can help.

 Q. Do exterminators give free estimates?

 Some extermination companies will offer free inspections and estimates, with some exclusions.
-Bedbug inspections are often an exception because hunting for bedbugs is an intensive process that requires a fair amount of time and furniture moving.
+Bed bug inspections are often an exception because hunting for bed bugs is an intensive process that requires a fair amount of time and furniture moving.
 In addition, inspections for real estate transactions also usually incur a fee, mainly because such inspections require the exterminator to fill out a form describing the inspection results.
-Companies that do not provide free inspections will often waive the inspection fee if you choose to contract them for treatment services.
-Whether or not the inspection is free isn’t a reflection of the company’s quality, so base your choices on recommendations and not the initial consultation cost.
+Companies that do not provide free inspections will often waive the inspection fee if the customer chooses to contract them for treatment services.
+Whether or not the inspection is free isn’t a reflection of the company’s quality, so base the choice on recommendations and not the initial consultation cost.